Jamie95187/smart-pension-tech-test-report/README.md

 ### Bug One

-I would recommend setting validation to adding a company into the database similar to where the Forename and Surname fields are required to be filled when adding an employee.
+I would recommend setting requirement when adding a company into the database similar, to where the Forename and Surname fields are required to be filled when adding an employee.

 ### Bug Two